RxMobile-Dummy/kotlin-todo/README.md

 Let's take a look in each major module of the application:

--app - The Application module.
+- app - The Application module.
 It contains all the initialization logic for the Android environment and starts the Jetpack Navigation Compose Graph.

--features - The module/folder containing all the features (visual or not) from the application
+- features - The module/folder containing all the features (visual or not) from the application

--domain - The modules containing the most important part of the application: the business logic.
+- domain - The modules containing the most important part of the application: the business logic.
 This module depends only on itself and all interaction it does is via dependency inversion.

--data - The module containing the data (local, remote, light etc) from the app
+- data - The module containing the data (local, remote, light etc) from the app

 Tech components :